TeaCI/drone-docs/content/usage/overview.md

 <!--
 # Deployments

-Drone supports a large number of publish and deployment capabilities through external plugins.
+Tea CI supports a large number of publish and deployment capabilities through external plugins.
 Plugins are Docker containers that are automatically downloaded, attach to your build, and execute a very specific publish or deployment task.

 Example .drone.yml configuration with the Docker publish plugin: